To help you more easily understand your choices, here’s an overview of what is available in the senior living industry.

 Typically three Life Plan Community options are available in the senior living industry: LifeCare®, modified LifeCare®, and fee-for-service.
-Each of these options offers a wide variety of services (maintenance, linen service, housekeeping, dining) and amenities (fitness area, pool, classes, and clubs and socialization activities) as well as a resident’s transfer to an appropriate level of care, including assisted living, memory care, short-term rehabilitation, and skilled nursing.
+Each of these options offers a wide variety of services (maintenance, linen service, housekeeping, dining) and amenities (fitness area, pool, classes, and clubs and socialization activities) as well as a resident’s transfer to an appropriate level of care, including personal care, memory care, short-term rehabilitation, and skilled nursing.

 While these three different types of communities have a lot of similarities, there are also quite a few differences.
 Fill out the form on this page or call us at 706-740-4204 to schedule an appointment to learn more about what is available at Brandon Wilde.

 - LifeCare® communities offer a wide variety of included services, amenities, wellness programs, dining and health care at a predictable monthly rate.

 - You have guaranteed access to a full continuum of quality on-site care, including personal care, short- and long-term rehab, skilled nursing and memory care, at predictable monthly rates that are far below market rates.

 - A portion of your entrance fee is refundable to you or your estate.

 Modified LifeCare® community

-- You have guaranteed access to a full continuum of quality on-site care, including assisted living, short- and long-term rehab, skilled nursing, and memory care, but the number of days included in your entrance fee is limited.
+- You have guaranteed access to a full continuum of quality on-site care, including personal care, short- and long-term rehab, skilled nursing, and memory care, but the number of days included in your entrance fee is limited.
 After you use up your covered health care days, you’ll pay market rates for ongoing care.